dmbonamici/chefacile/README.md

 _Work in progress_

  - Recipe selection based on user preferences (maximize used ingredients and minimize missing ingredients)
- - Local persistence implementation (favourite ingredients and recipes)
+ - Cooking tools first implementation (timer)
  - Recipes retrival with more than one ingredients
  - Improving UI